dylan-lolly/dylan-lolly/README.md

 RESTful APIs, and JDBC.

-While I have yet to secure gainful employment that utilizes what I've learned I am eager to start developing some applications for myself and family to help make our lives a bit easier and more organized.
+While I have yet to secure gainful employment that utilizes what I've learned I am eager to start developing some applications for myself, family, friends, and local businesses.
 My first few applications will be based in what I know but I am interested in branching out as well.
 The first language I want to learn next is Python.